 What verbs the indefinite pronouns use depend on whether the indefinite pronouns are singular or plural.
 We can divide them into three groups: the singular indefinite pronouns use singular verbs and the plural indefinite pronouns use plural verbs.
 The third group consists of some indefinite pronouns which may be singular or plural.

-Indefinite pronouns that are always singular: another, anybody, anyone, anything, each, either, enough, everybody, everyone, everything, little, much, neither, nobody, no one, nothing, one, other, somebody, someone, something
+Definite pronouns that are always singular: another, anybody, anyone, anything, each, either, enough, everybody, everyone, everything, little, much, neither, nobody, no one, nothing, one, other, somebody, someone, something.

 - Everybody wants to be a winner.

-A rumor has it that either a lion or a tiger has just escaped from the circus.
+- A rumor has it that either a pet lion or a pet tiger has just escaped from its owner.

-Nobody is turning up for the charity show.
+- Nobody is turning up for the show.

 - All were arrested for fighting.
 (All is a plural here.)

 - Is there any of your homemade jam left?

 - Are any of you going to help find my missing car keys?